networkx/networkx/doc/source/reference/overview.rst

 Overview
 ~~~~~~~~
-NetworkX is built to allow easy creation, manipulation and measurement
-on large graph theoretic structures which we call networks.
-The graph
-theory literature defines a graph as a set of nodes(vertices) and
-edges(links) where each edge is associated with two nodes.
-In
-practical settings there are often properties associated with each
-node or edge.
-These structures are fully captured by NetworkX in a
-flexible and easy to learn environment.
+NetworkX provides data structures for graphs (or networks)
+along with graph algorithms, generators, and drawing tools.

 Graphs
 =======
-The basic object in NetworkX is a Graph.
-A simple type of
-Graph has undirected edges and does not allow multiple edges
-between nodes.
-The NetworkX
-Graph class contains this data structure.
-Other classes allow
+Simple graphs, graphs with a maximum of one undirected edge between
+any two nodes, are stored in NetworkX with the Graph class.
+Other
-directed graphs (DiGraph) and multiple edges (MultiGraph/MultiDiGraph).
+classes allow directed graphs (DiGraph) and multiple edges
-All these classes allow nodes and edges to be associated with objects or data.

-We will discuss the Graph class first.
+(MultiGraph/MultiDiGraph).

-Empty graphs are created by default.
+Simple graphs are constructed by creating a Graph() object.

 >>> import networkx as nx
 >>> G=nx.Graph()

-At this point, the graph G has no nodes or edges and has the
+At this point, the graph G has no nodes or edges and the
-name "".
-The name can be set through the variable G.name
-or through an optional argument such as

->>> G=nx.Graph(name="I have a name!")
+name is the empty string.
+Optional arguments to the graph constructor
+allow building the graph from existing data structures or providing
+a name

+>>> G=nx.Graph(name="My Graph")
 >>> print G.name
-I have a name!
+My Graph

 Graph Manipulation
 ==================

-Basic graph manipulation is provided through methods to add or
+Basic graph operations are provided through methods to add or
 remove nodes or edges.

 >>> G.add_node(1)